One-Nexus/Synergy/README.md

 #### Caveats

 It's important to understand the CSS that is generated when using Modular in order to avoid potential conflicts.
-One common example might be if you have a **header** component which generates this CSS:
+One common example might be if you have a **header** module which generates this CSS:

 ```scss
 .header,